-We may worry that when we’re feeling emotional it’s too much or we’re somehow out of control.
+We may worry when we’re feeling emotional, it’s too much, or we’re somehow out of control.
 We may feel an array of different emotions and wonder if what we’re feeling “normal.”

 How many times have you heard, “Don’t be so emotional!” or “Stop getting all emotional about it!”?

 Rather than taking the implication that feeling emotional is a negative thing, we should embrace it as a compliment.
-You see, emotions are powerful stuff.
-Expressing our emotions and learning to identify them is vital to our personal fulfillment and growth.
+You see, emotions are powerful.
+Expressing our emotions and learning to identify common emotions is vital to our personal fulfillment and growth.
 The next time someone accuses you of feeling emotional, thank them!

 Fear, hurt, anger, joy, and sadness are all primary emotions inherent to our humanity.
-Emotions help us identify what we’re feeling and what we want.
+These common human emotions help us identify what we’re feeling and what we want.
 They help us to communicate with others and to become the person we want to become.

 When we discuss growth and transformation, we may think of it as a cognitive exercise—something we rationalize into place.
-It may seem cold and unemotional, but in truth, our thoughts and feelings are deeply intertwined and connected.
+It may seem cold and unemotional, but in truth, our thoughts and feelings are deeply intertwined and connected to our personal growth.
 Our thoughts and emotions influence one another and shape our decisions and actions.

 Emotions help motivate us and help us to make choices.
 When we’re feeling emotional about a decision or a situation, it’s an indication that it’s really important to us.
-People who have experienced cerebral events like injury or stroke in the areas of the brain affecting emotion are paralyzed from making decisions.
+People who have experienced cerebral events like injury or stroke in the areas of the brain affecting emotion are often paralyzed from making decisions.
 Even something as simple as picking out an outfit for work or deciding between coffee or tea is impossible without the benefit of emotional input.

-More importantly than deciding on our clothing and beverages, our emotions help guide us toward greater meaning.
+More importantly than deciding on our clothing and beverages, our common human emotions help guide us toward greater meaning.
 They help us to understand what we yearn for—what our heart wants to become fulfilled.
 Our emotions aren’t meant to be just a steady stream of happiness or joy—positive emotions are great, but feeling the full spectrum of emotion is part of growth as well.

-One of the points we reiterate over and over again with our students is there are no “bad” emotions.
-Even if we aren’t comfortable with experiencing them, they’re still there in our unconscious mind, playing an important role.
-The more we deny our emotions or tamp them down, the more we experience limiting beliefs about ourselves and the world around us.
+One of the points we repeatedly reiterate with our students is there are no “bad” emotions.
+Even if we aren’t comfortable experiencing certain emotions like anger, they’re still there in our unconscious mind, playing an important role.
+The more we deny our emotions or tamp them down, the more we reinforce limiting beliefs about ourselves and the world around us.

 Our emotions clue us into the important stuff.
-When you feel anger, it’s an indicator that there’s a situation that really matters to you.
-You’re feeling something very important.
-On the same note, if you’re feeling sad or blue, it may stem from hurt or even anger you’re holding back.
+When we feel anger, it’s an indicator there’s a situation that really matters to us.
+We’re feeling something very important and even passionate.
+On the same note, if we’re feeling sad or blue, it may stem from hurt or even anger we’re holding back.
 It can be helpful to really let ourselves feel those feelings—cry, yell, or whatever seems natural to us.
-One thing’s for sure—feelings and emotions are powerful even if we attempt to ignore them.
+One thing’s for sure, feelings and emotions are powerful even if we attempt to ignore them.

-Even if we put our emotions aside or look for a temporary salve to soothe our feelings, they will again rise to the surface.
+Even if we put our emotions aside or look for a temporary salve to soothe our feelings, they will rise to the surface again.

-On the other hand, if we express our emotions freely and openly, we also open ourselves up to more experiences and growth.
+On the other hand, if we express our emotions freely and openly, we also open ourselves up to more experiences, connections, and growth.
 We become more present, more engaged, and more aware of each moment we experience.

 Our students at the Wright Graduate University learn the power of labeling and acknowledging their emotions as they experience them.
 Since so many of us are taught to ignore or tamp down our feelings, simply learning how to identify them, label them, and experience them is a huge step forward.

 Once we start identifying our emotions, they become less frightening or worrisome.
 When someone hurts our feelings with an offhanded comment, we can acknowledge we feel pain and hurt.
 Following it further, we may realize the comment indicates we are feeling disrespected.
 If one of our yearnings is to be respected (a universal yearning most people share), it’s perfectly natural that a comment would cause us to feel hurt.
 Our yearning—our deep want or need–isn’t being met.

-What we must realize is emotions are okay, and we may experience many of them over a day!
+We must realize that emotions are okay, and we may experience many of them over a day!
 Because we feel hurt or fear in a moment doesn’t mean we will feel this way permanently.
 It also doesn’t mean we’re weak or we’ve let down our guard.
 The truth is, we all feel the same primary emotions, even if we choose to ignore them or fail to express them.
 It doesn’t make them go away.
 “Feeling emotional” is positive—it means that we fully realize the beautiful array of human emotions that we’re all capable of.
 Becoming aware of our range of feelings is crucial to developing a stronger emotional intelligence.

-The next time you’re told you’re too emotional or you feel too much, take it as a compliment.
+The next time you’re told you’re too emotional or you feel too much, say thank you!
+Take it as a compliment.
 Feeling our emotions is a powerful step on the road to personal transformation and fulfillment.

 The Wright Foundation for the Realization of Human Potential is a leadership institute located in Chicago, Illinois.
 Wright Foundation performative learning programs are integrated into the curriculum at Wright Graduate University.